 But the objection was a good one: Most of us pastors aren’t ready for this.
 Most of us pastors don’t deserve it.

-So what are the characteristics of the pastor who deserves to be followed and entrusted with this kind of leadership mandate?
+6 characteristics of the pastor who deserves to be followed:

 While they may arrive on the scene with their impeccable character developed, it usually takes a few years for the congregation to realize they have it.